Migrate from Heroku to Render

 This downloads a file named latest.dump to your local computer.

-Import data into Render PostgreSQL
+Import data into Render Postgres

 If your database is larger than 20GB or under heavy load, use Heroku's instructions to create a backup of your data.